sumguytho/SpiralKnightsMods/README.md

 Actually detecting classes that implement `Mod` interface (or maybe extend abstract class `Mod` if that would prove to be useful in the future) would be a lot better than specifying a list of classes to look for explicitly.

+#### read mod name and version from mod.json

+Would require refactoring `Mod` from interface to abstract class.